 During the months of January through March, you’ll find idyllic tropical weather with temperatures in the mid 70s to low 80s and low humidity.
 January also marks the beginning of the Caribbean dry season, which greatly minimizes the chance of rain during your cruise vacation.

-Another perk of traveling during the winter months (outside of December) is that the high-peak holiday cruise season has just wrapped up.
+Another perk of winter cruises (outside of December) is that the high-peak holiday cruise season has just wrapped up.
 Cruises sailing during early January and February dates are often offered at a great price point since most travelers have headed back to work.

 Spring cruises to the Caribbean

-During the months of March and April, the sunny beaches of the Caribbean attract a rush of spring breakers and families looking to take advantage of school breaks.
+During the months of March and April, the best beaches in the Caribbean attract a rush of spring breakers and families looking to take advantage of school breaks.

 If you’re thinking of taking a Caribbean cruise during the spring, we recommend booking your vacation as early as possible, since prices tend to go up and cruise ships often sell out during this popular travel season.